Volvo XC60 review - Interior, design and technology

 Every model gets leather seats, while there’s more leather elsewhere around the cabin and subtle amounts of chrome to lift things.
 You can choose various finishes, all with a cool Scandinavian feel to them, while the tiny Swedish flag on the driver’s seat is joined by a tiny metallic one just beneath the vent on the passenger’s side – nice details.

 The plastics around the cabin all feel really good, too, apart from the lid of the glovebox, which is surprisingly cheap.

 The first thing you’ll notice about the Volvo’s infotainment system is the nine-inch tablet-style portrait display.
 It’s fitted as standard and looks hi-tech, a bit like a tablet that’s been integrated into the car’s dashboard.
 It operates in the same way, using swipes and light touches just like your smartphone.
 That’s not always such a good thing in a car, though.

-Touching the screen requires taking your eyes off the road, and while the Volvo’s set-up is more responsive than the Jaguar’s, it occasionally doesn’t respond to your inputs.
-Sat-nav, DAB and Bluetooth are standard on all three cars, but like the BMW you have to pay extra for smartphone connectivity; it’s £300 in the Volvo, but at least it adds both Android Auto and Apple CarPlay, rather than just the latter.
+Touching the screen requires taking your eyes off the road, and while the Volvo’s set-up is more responsive than a Jaguar F-Pace's, it occasionally doesn’t respond to your inputs.
+Sat-nav, DAB and Bluetooth are standard, but you have to pay extra for smartphone connectivity; it’s £300 in the Volvo, but at least it adds both Android Auto and Apple CarPlay, rather than just the latter.